gdocking/gdock/README.md

 - `model_X.pdb`: Cluster representatives (unless `--no-clust`)
 - `ranked_X.pdb`: Top 5 models ranked by score
 - `metrics.tsv`: Tab-separated file with scores and metrics
+- `sampling/gdock_N.pdb`: All unique poses sorted by fitness (only with `--sampling`)
+- `sampling/sampling.tsv`: Scores and energy components for sampling output

 Output structures can be visualized with molecular viewers such as [PyMOL](https://pymol.org/) or [ChimeraX](https://www.cgl.ucsf.edu/chimerax/).